paril-01/CyberGuard/README.md

 - **Pattern Recognition**: Advanced heuristics for identifying new attack vectors
 - **Community Learning**: Models improve with user feedback and reports

+### 🎨 Enhanced UI Experience (New!)
+- **Centered Layout**: Improved visual balance and user experience across all screen sizes
+- **Responsive Design**: Fully usable on desktop, tablet, and mobile devices
+- **Consistent Styling**: Standardized UI elements with consistent spacing and alignment
+- **Full-Width Utilization**: Better use of screen real estate while maintaining readability

+### 📊 Data Authenticity (New!)
+- **Verified Data Sources**: Comprehensive documentation of all data collection methods
+- **Multi-stage Verification**: Rigorous validation pipeline for all displayed information
+- **Transparent Processing**: Clear documentation of how data is processed and presented
+- **Compliance Standards**: Adherence to industry security and privacy regulations

 ### 🔍 Multi-Layer Security Scanning
 - **Smart Contract Analysis**: Bytecode inspection and function risk assessment
 - **Transaction Monitoring**: Real-time mempool analysis and risk scoring